evanacox/honors-forum-project/README.md

 exercise.
 The point is to improve my own understanding and to create something that others can learn from, **not** to create a completely production-grade compiler.
 Please do not come into this expecting something production-grade.
+There are a lot of hacky solutions, half-baked features and ideas left unexplored.

+A lot of this could have been designed better with hindsight, but the point of this project was to *gain* that hindsight.

 # Build Instructions
 The entire project uses CMake, and can be built with it.

-LLVM 12 needs to be installed (and `llvm-config` needs to be in PATH so that CMake can find LLVM).
+LLVM 13 needs to be installed (and `llvm-config` needs to be in PATH so that CMake can find LLVM).

 ANTLR v4.9.2 needs to be installed, and two options provided to CMake:

 - `GALLIUM_ANTLR4_RUNTIME`: Path to the **static** ANTLR4 C++ runtime library.
 - `GALLIUM_ANTLR4_RUNTIME_INCLUDE`: Path to the ANTLR4 C++ runtime's include directory

 Besides those dependencies, several build flags are provided:

 - `GALLIUM_TESTS`: Whether to build tests (default: `OFF`)
-- `GALLIUM_BENCHES`: Whether to build benchmarks (default: `OFF`)
 - `GALLIUM_DEV`: Whether to build with `-Werror` and warnings (default: `OFF`)

 ```bash